AFRINIC-Labs/managed-dnssec/03-swarm/testing/README.md

 2. TSIG key(s) for zone transfer to AFRINIC DNS (name, algo, key).
 3. Primary DNS IP for zone transfer to AFRINIC (`<member_primary_dns_ip>`/ `<member_primary_dns_port>`).
 In this lab, we use NSD as primary DNS.
 4. TSIG key(s) for zone transfer from AFRINIC DNS (name, algo, key) to their DNS server.
 5. Cryptokeys information (not yet implemented).
-In this test a KSK and a ZSK are created with followinf parameters:
+In this test a KSK and a ZSK are created with following parameters:
     1. ksk
         1. "algorithm": "rsasha512"
         2. "bits": 2048